bcc-code/bccm-player/doc/contributing/example.md

 You almost always need to include a `playerId`, in order to know which player to work with (you'll see later).

 We attribute the method with a @ObjCSelector with this syntax: `functionName:secondParam:`.
 This isn't strictly necessary but it helps keep the iOS code a bit cleaner.
+The @async makes the generated dart code return a Future, allowing us to await it if necessary.

 So something like this: